Highly sensitive people make up about 30 percent of the population. Here’s how to know if you are one.

 Although highly sensitive people are not necessarily empaths, HSPs tend to “absorb” other people’s emotions, almost like an empath would.
 It’s not unusual for an HSP to walk into a room and immediately sense the moods of the people in it.
 That’s because highly sensitive people are very aware of subtleties — including facial expressions, body language, and tone of voice — that others may miss.
 Pair this with the sensitive person’s naturally high levels of empathy, and it’s no wonder HSPs feel emotions that are not their own.
 As a result, highly sensitive people tend to suffer from frequent emotional exhaustion.

-3. Time pressure really rattles you.
+3. Time pressure really rattles you — more so than other people.

 In school, timed quizzes or speed tests made you extremely anxious — perhaps to the point of not being able to perform as well as you normally would.
 As an adult, when you have too many things on your to-do list and not enough time to finish them, you feel very stressed.
 HSPs are more sensitive to stimulation, and time pressure is no exception.